 Insurance companies have proprietary systems for assessing risk factors and determining premiums.
 The differences in their systems can result in dramatic premium swings.

-Carinsurance.com looked at the rates for a 2019 Honda Accord with full coverage to identify the savings drivers can expect when you switch car insurance companies in all 50 states.
+Carinsurance.com looked at the rates for a 2019 Honda Accord with full coverage to identify the savings drivers can expect when they switch car insurance companies in all 50 states.
 Rates were fielded from up to six major insurers for nearly every ZIP code in each state.